gumityolcu/scikit-learn-dual/doc/related_projects.rst

 - `hdbscan <https://github.com/scikit-learn-contrib/hdbscan>`_ HDBSCAN and Robust Single Linkage clustering algorithms for robust variable density clustering.
-  As of scikit-learn version 1.3.0, there is :class:`~sklearn.cluster.HDBSCAN`.
+  As of scikit-learn version 1.3.0, there is :class:`~sklearn_dual.cluster.HDBSCAN`.

 - `spherecluster <https://github.com/clara-labs/spherecluster>`_ Spherical
   K-means and mixture of von Mises Fisher clustering routines for data on the